-A leading cause of blindness, Diabetic Retinopathy is a condition, in which the delicate blood vessels of the retina becomes damaged by the effects of diabetes.
+A leading cause of blindness, Diabetic Retinopathy is a condition, in which the delicate blood vessels of the retina become damaged by the effects of diabetes.
 Patients with type-1 or type-2 diabetes may develop diabetic retinopathy.
 Diabetic retinopathy is often asymptomatic during the early stages of the disease.
 Only through routine eye exams can these changes be detected.
-Risk factors for the development of diabetic retinopathy include, level of blood glucose control and duration of diabetic disease,.
+Risk factors for the development of diabetic retinopathy include, level of blood glucose control and duration of diabetic disease.